My Best Bujo Tips To Make Journaling Easier

 The best way for me to take lots of washi tapes with me in a pencil pouch is to use a popsicle stick.

 Simply re-tape a certain amount of washi side by side in a popsicle stick and there you go!

-Having a hard time drawing the charts and trackers for your bullet journal?
+Have a hard time drawing the charts and trackers for your bullet journal?

-Whenever you’re comfortable with how your bullet journal works and journaling has become a habit, you can start getting really creative if you want.
+When you become comfortable with how your bullet journal works and journaling has become a habit, you can start getting really creative if you want.

 You can find a huge number of inspirational bullet journal pictures online.

 I suggest you start with a theme and work from there.
 Even if you don’t feel that artistic, just a little bit of color will make a huge difference.

 Just pick a theme and start doodling and coloring.
 There are so many easy cute bullet journal doodles to try.